Limit distributions for large P\'{o}lya urns: The model

 \subsection{Parametrization and hypotheses}

-The subject of the paper is $W^{DT}$'s distribution in Theorem \ref{asymptotiquediscrete} so that the P\'olya urn process will be supposed large.
-Furthermore, the replacement matrix $R$ will be supposed not triangular because this case has to be treated separately with regard to its limit law as it is attested by Janson \cite{JanTrig}, Flajolet et al. \cite{FlajDP}, \cite{Sahnoun2} and the present paper.
+The subject of the paper is $W^{\mathit{DT}}$ distribution in Theorem \ref {asymptotiquediscrete} so that the P\'olya urn process will be supposed large.
+Furthermore, the replacement matrix $R$ is supposed to be not triangular because this case has to be treated separately with regard to its limit law, as attested by Janson \cite{JanTrig}, Flajolet et al. \cite{FlajDP}, \cite{Sahnoun2} and the present paper.

-In these conditions, the assumptions on the replacement matrix $R=\left( \right)$ are: $a+b=c+d=S$ (balance condition), $S/2<m=a-c=d-b<S$ (large urn) and $b,c\geq 1$ (not triangular).
+Under these conditions, the assumptions on the replacement matrix $R=\left( {a\atop c}\enskip {b\atop d } \right)$ are: $a+b=c+d=S$ (balance condition), $S/2<m=a-c=d-b<S$ (large urn) and $b,c\geq1$ (not triangular).
 Because of the balance condition, the parametrization of P\'olya urns is governed by three free parameters.
-The computation of $W^{DT}$'s Fourier transform will show in Section \ref{calculdeF} that a natural choice for these parameters consists in keeping the $3$-uple $(m,S,b)$.
-The assumption ``large and non triangular'' is equivalent, in terms of these data, to the following:
+The computation of Fourier transforms will show in Section \ref {calculdeF} that a natural choice of free parameters is $(m,S,b)$.
+The assumption ``large and nontriangular'' is equivalent, in terms of these data, to the following:

 with